Frequently Asked Questions (FAQs)

 How long will it take to get my decoys?

 Our production season runs from November through March We keep a very limited number of completed decoys in stock and if we need to make a new master, we do that in the “off season”.
-We try to combine small orders to make rotomolding runs more time and energy efficient, and are committed to meeting your bird-imposed deadlines!
+We try to combine small orders to make rotomolding runs more time and energy efficient and are committed to meeting your bird-imposed deadlines!
 We provide an estimated delivery date with a confirmed order.